Many common U.S. medications and supplements are illegal abroad or require government authorization.

 You are here

-We're hosting a special on-campus enrollment event for faculty and staff to apply for the Global Entry Trusted Traveler program.
+We host one or two special on-campus enrollment events annually for faculty and staff to apply for the Global Entry Trusted Traveler program.

 Harvard travelers will benefit from the International SOS program's strength of service and technology, and breadth of in-country medical and security resources.